-The news these days were so disturbing.
-Reports on Irma hurricane 10 days ago rushing through Cuba glued me to TV screen for hours.
+The news in September 2017 were so disturbing.
+Reports on Irma hurricane rushing through Cuba glued me to TV screen for hours.
 The monster storm was tearing off roofs, wrecking the power grid and damaging crops for couple of days on the island, leaving Cuba in need for assistance.
 More than 10 people were killed, some of those beautiful old facades in Havana have collapsed, towns are left with no electricity and drinking water.
 Such a loss for this vibrant island!

-Irma is now gone and I hope that Cuban people will find the way once again to go through these harsh times.
-I have stumbled upon videos from Havana these days where people dance in the street surrounded by floods.
+Irma is long gone and I hope that Cuban people will find the way once again to go through these harsh times.
+I have stumbled upon videos from Havana where people dance in the street surrounded by floods.
 Don’t you just admire the attitude!
 It’s like they have found the will to celebrate life once again, even in such conditions.
 It makes me so humble.

-These tragic events made me think of my trip to Cuba, made me remember all those wonderful things I have seen and friendly people I have encountered, and made me pleased that I was able to share the experience for the past few weeks.
+These tragic events made me think of my trip to Cuba, made me remember all those wonderful things I have seen and friendly people I have encountered, and made me feel pleased that I was able to share the experience in this special blog series.
 It reminded me that I have actually traveled to Cuba during the hurricane season, even though I was lucky enough not to witness anything close to Irma.
 Nowadays the story is even funny, having in mind that it ended well.
 This is my homage to Cuba after Irma, sharing few more photos of wonderful sites around the country, and hoping that life on the island will go back to normal soon!

 And here’s the story.